 Your skin cells turn over constantly, although the process does slow as you age.
 Dead skin cells need to be removed from the deeper layers of your skin, and they do so by being pushed up the hair follicle along with sebum.

 In a perfect skin scenario, this transfer of dead skin cells and sebum is flawless.
 In reality, your hair follicles sometimes get clogged.
-When dead skin cells, sebum, and dirt get backed up in your pores it creates blemishes.
+When dead skin cells, sebum, bacteria, and dirt get backed up in your pores, it creates blemishes.

-Blackheads and whiteheads are the result of pores that are clogged and in need of a little maintenance.
-Clogged pores are noticeable not just because they’re swollen, but because they now contain a blemish.
+Blackheads and whiteheads are the results of pores that are clogged and in need of a little maintenance.
+Clogged pores are noticeable not just because they’re swollen but because they now contain a blemish.

 Free radical damage from the sun and other external stressors can take a toll on your skin and make your pores look massive.
-They help to protect against free radical damage by using sunscreen and loading up on antioxidants.
+SPF is your friend—protect against free radical damage by using sunscreen and loading up on antioxidants.

-Antioxidants are your skin’s shield against free radical damage, donating one of their electrons so that skin cells are left unharmed.
+Antioxidants are your skin’s shield against sun exposure and free radical damage, donating one of their electrons, so that skin cells are left unharmed.

 One Ocean Beauty uses algae in our skincare products, which is an abundant source of antioxidants, amino acids, vitamins, and minerals to help keep your skin protected against external stressors.